 A wire brush disc or wheel will allow you to remove flaking paint and remove rust.
 Depending on the type of brush, you can use it for flat areas or uneven surfaces.
 Last but not least, you can also use an angle grinder equipped with a grinding wheel to repurpose old tools.

 Grinding discs can help you sharpen dull blades or dull edges on tools such as shovels, axes, hoes, and others.
 It’s worth pointing out that this type of work requires skill and care.
 That’s because this can overheat the blade and affect its sharpness retention.

-If you’ve landed on the Black & Decker BDEG400 4.5” angle grinder, then you’ve made a good choice.
-Its consistent performance, comfortable design, and adjustability make it a reliable workhorse for many household chores, art projects, and certain worksite jobs.
+If you’ve decided on the Dewalt DCG418X1, then you’ve made a good choice.
+Its superb performance, comfortable design, one-touch guard, and excellent build quality make it a reliable workhorse for any household chore or worksite job.